serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 When *EntityDialog* finds a div with ID *~_Tabs* in its template, it automatically initializes a tabs widget on it.

 Naming of the template file is important.
 It must end with *.Template.html* extension.
-All files with this extension is made available at client side through a dynamic script.
+All files with this extension are made available at client side through a dynamic script.

 Folder of the template file is ignored, but templates must be under *Modules* or *Views/Template* directories.